 Applicants for the program will be considered in the following order:

-1. Qualified residents of the district and residents of districts engaged in cooperative agreements who submit an HIT Admission Application by March 1 of the year they plan to enroll in the program.
-The applicant's file must be completed by March 15.
+- Qualified residents of the district and residents of districts engaged in cooperative agreements who submit an HIT Admission Application and all supporting documents by March 1 of the year they plan to enroll in the program. .

-Students will be admitted to the Health Information Technology Program through a weighted score made up of three factors: cumulative high school or college GPA; number of college credit hours completed; and grades and credit hours in specified course work.
+Students will be admitted to the Health Information Technology Program through a weighted score made up of three factors: college GPA, grades; and credit hours in specified course work.

 Points for various criteria will be given according to the chart below.
 Students will also be required to meet the current minimum standards for admission.